 As part of working to protect one of the most bio-diverse places on the planet, projects on the expedition involve working with local people on water and sanitation initiatives to bring clean water to rural communities, as well as helping construct school buildings for indigenous communities.

 One of Raleigh's core values is creating impact together.
-Passionate about change, Raleigh ensure that positive results are meaningful, long= lasting and far reaching.
+Passionate about change, Raleigh ensure that positive results are meaningful, long-lasting and far-reaching.

 When local communities and young people work side by side to create positive change, it empowers them.
-This can only achieved this by connecting with motivated people – supporters, project partners, communities, and volunteers.
+This can only be achieved by connecting with motivated people – supporters, project partners, communities, and volunteers.
 Everyone gets involved because they believe in young people and communities working together to create lasting change.

 What will I be doing?